iambean/front-end/researches/timer-recursive-VS-interval-loop/README.md

-###Here is the following code, what the diffrence betwin this 2 implementations?
+##### Here is the following code, what is the diffrence betwin this 2 implementations?

 ```js
 var fn = function(){/\*some code\*/};